prockenschaub/icuDG-preprocessing/README.md

-# Patient cohorts for deep learning-based early warning in the intensive care unit
+# Patient cohorts for Yet Another ICU Benchmark - Setting the Standard for Clinical Prediction Modeling

 ## Paper